-Lipstick , , Lipstick isn't just for giving the appearance of lipstick, it can also be used to cover faults on the lips (using the coverage slider).
+Lipstick Lipstick isn't just for gir faults on the lips (usin ving the appearance of lipstick, it can also be used to cover g the coverage slider).
 Master slider The master slider controls the opacity of the entire lipstick.
 All the controls under it are affected by the opacity.
 Because you won't see any difference to the lipstick when the opacity is at 0, it will automatically jump to 75% when adjusting any of the other controls.
 Texture Use this to control the material property of the lipstick.
 The best way to understand this is just to scroll through the different options to see what they do.
 Color The color of the lipstick is controlled using the brightness slider and the hue and saturation